Woldingham Circular via Titsey Place walk

 1. From the kissing gate the footpath goes straight uphill for 75m to a three-way signpost where you would turn right, but a grassy path curving round alongside a low fence is a convenient little shortcut.
 Either way, continue along the bottom edge of the downs for a further 400m, towards a wood.

 2. Shortly before reaching the wood veer left onto a clear grassy path going steeply uphill towards an opening into the trees, halfway up the hillside.
-Go through this gap into the Titsey Estate?, squeezing past the top of a wooden handrail to come to a broad path at a hairpin bend.
+Go over a stile into the Titsey Estate?, squeezing past the top of a flight of steps with a wooden handrail to come to a broad path at a hairpin bend.

-3. Take the left-hand (higher) path through the Titsey Plantation, at first gently uphill and then levelling out.
+3. Take the left-hand of the two paths ahead through the Titsey Plantation, at first gently uphill and then levelling out.
 In just over 1 km the estate path dips down towards a vehicle barrier in front of a sunken byway (Pitchfont Lane).

 • Shortly before the main path starts to dip it is worth detouring along a short path through the trees on the right to a toposcope with information about the history of Titsey Place, 1 km away in the parkland below.